icemojo/icemojo.github.io/_posts/2021-04-15-broughlike-intro-02.md

 </p>

 So I changed the Cannibalize to *a temporary damage boost* which lasts only for 1 turn.
 In other words, if you've just cast the spell while standing on a corpse, you better use it straightaway.
 This makes it a lot more interesting than giving health points to the player.
 Because, in a map with two regular enemies spawned, if you've managed to kill the first enemy, you can make a quick work of the second one with the Cannibalize damage boost.
 But you'll have to time it and position yourself quite right not to waste it.

+# Halfway through the journey

+Like I've mentioned in the first post, I've already got about sixty hours of work into this project so far and I'm having a lot of  fun with it.
+So I'm gonna keep working on it until I hit a hundred hours mark (and maybe even a little bit more) before wrapping up the project.
+This soft target is essentially there to prevent me from scope creeping and also giving myself a permission to stop working on the project once I've passed that target hours.